Nakatani RIES Fellowship for Japanese Students – U.S. Visa

 - Proof of Meningococcal Vaccination (only required for students 22 or younger)**

 * Paid for by program

-Exact costs may vary and you should check with the U.S. Embassy website above for the most up to date cost information, but estimated costs for a J-1 visa application include:
+You should check with the U.S. Embassy websites above for the most up to date cost information, but estimated costs for a J-1 visa application include: